Kiltinan or Kiltinane Church (Tipperary)

 As at Tullavin Castle, one hand is up to the head, another indicates the vulva,

-and the stance is nicely asymmetrical.
+and the jig-dancing stance is nicely asymmetrical.

 It was set sideways on a quoin.